An overview of the Theatre Arts major at Interlochen Arts Academy.

 How to Apply

-- Prepare the materials listed here: Audition Requirements for Theatre Performance or Audition Requirements for Theatre Design and Production.
+- Prepare the materials listed here: Audition Requirements for Theatre Performance or Portfolio Requirements for Theatre Design and Production.

 - Complete the online application